Lacey Baldwin Smith (1922-2013) Papers

 The papers include biographical materials, correspondence, and files relating to Northwestern University Committees (Restricted), department business, teaching, and publications.

-The biographical materials date from 1942 to 2002 and include curriculum vitae, materials relating to his education, honors and awards.
+The biographical materials date from 1942 to 2002 and include curricula vitae, materials relating to his education, honors and awards.
 Clippings document both personal events, such as his engagement to his future wife, and professional activities and achievements.

 Subject correspondence includes files specifically devoted to friends and colleagues.
 A large amount of correspondence with publishers reflects Smith's extensive writing career.
 In particular, the files relating to D.C.
 Heath & Co. and Jonathan Cape, Limited, discuss various book projects, possible project ideas, compensation and deadlines.
 Correspondence with organizations documents Smith's involvement in the American Historical Association, the National Endowment for the Humanities and the Conference on British Studies.
-The subject files are organized alphabetically by topic or name within the given category.
-Within each folder, materials are arranged chronologically.

 The Northwestern University Committee Files date from 1971-1994, including files on various Ad Hoc committees for tenure and promotion, the Hearings and Appeals Board and professor searches.
 These files are restricted.

 Smith's Teaching files date from 1955-2001, and include class syllabi, exams, student evaluations and papers, and letters of recommendation.
-They are organized by class, including files containing his syllabi and exams, followed by files on specific graduate students, including Student Papers and Letters of Recommendation.
+They are organized by class, including files containing his syllabi and exams, followed by files on specific graduate students, including student papers and letters of recommendation.

 The files in Publications: Reviews include reviews of Smith's various books, including some reviews in German (and one in French) on books from A Tudor Tragedy (Die fünfte Frau) to his work Fools, Martyrs, Traitors: The Story of Martyrdom in the Western World.
 These files also include many reviews written by Smith and all range from 1956-2001.